Apple Cider Whoopie Pies

 Why You’ll Love This Recipe

-• Perfect for Fall: The flavors of apple cider and spices capture the essence of fall in every bite.
+• Perfect for Fall: The flavors of apple cider and spices make these whoopie pies a seasonal favorite.

 Apple